stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 1. **Solved Exercises** — problems taken directly from a textbook together with their published closed-form solution.
 Nothing here is derived by the present author; it is a curated extraction of existing results, organized by source and alphabetized by author.
 2. **Additional Exercises** — pointers to further exercises in the same (and other) textbooks that are relevant to impulsive loading but for which no solution is reproduced here.
 These are page/problem-number references only, meant to guide further practice and reading.

 Both categories are ordered alphabetically by author surname, and the bibliography follows the same convention.
-A supplementary `UNUSED_REFERENCES` section (see below) lists any bibliographic entry that, after review, is not actually cited by name anywhere in the article — currently empty, since every listed reference is invoked at least once.

 ---